HetviPatel1905/HetviPatel1905/README.md

 - 🌱 I’m currently learning **JavaScript**

-- 🌱 2025 Goals = To contribute to more to Open Source projects
+- 🌱 2025 Goals = To contribute more to Open Source projects

 - 👨‍💻 All of my projects are available at [https://github.com/HetviPatel1905](https://github.com/HetviPatel1905)